affinitydb/doc/terminology.md

 much data as possible on a page, by mapping pages in and out of memory as efficiently and infrequently as possible, by keeping related data on pages that are near, by organizing indexes to satisfy common queries with as few pages as possible, etc.).
-Although ChaosDB takes care of most of the complexity, the application developer must be at least minimally aware of these considerations (e.g. to optimize queries, and use features like [SSVs](#ssv) when appropriate).
+Although Affinity takes care of most of the complexity, the application developer must be at least minimally aware of these considerations (e.g. to optimize queries, and use features like [SSVs](#ssv) when appropriate).

 ###Index
-ChaosDB can automatically index any text [value](#value) of any [PIN](#pin), to enable full text search.
+Affinity can automatically index any text [value](#value) of any [PIN](#pin), to enable full text search.
 [Classes](#class) and [families](#family) also define indexes.
 All those indexes can be combined in queries for fast information retrieval and update.
-ChaosDB query processing does not infer index usage from generic query conditions: indexes must be explicitly designated in the queries.
+Affinity query processing does not infer index usage from generic query conditions: indexes must be explicitly designated in the queries.
 Indexes can contain heterogeneous values (values of different types).
 The type of an index can also be specified explicitly.
 Indexing may imply data type [coercion](#coercion); if coercion fails for a value,